pedasmith/ParseNetshModeBss/NetshG/Assets/Help/Netshg_To_Be_Done.md

 Bugs
 - UX text focus?
 I shifted away from the app and then back on, and now keys don't work?
 - There's a flicker when the user prefers output, but the output prefers table.
 It shows up as table briefly, then switches to output.

+## MAKING A RELEASE:
+Bump the version, build as release, update Github.

+To bump the version, you must set the VersionPrefix in the NetshG project file.

+### *Obsolete*
+As of 2024-03-35, the project is published with the MSIX packaging project.
+Also set the Version in the NetshG-Setup project properties (this also changes the ProductCode).

+The final "standalone" .MSI file that's generated in the NetshG\bin\Publish-Setup should then be added as a new release in the Github directory.
+The two "Publish" items in the NETSHG project are useless, BTW.